Gaia Online: Currency

-The currency used in Gaia is known as "Gaia Platinum".
+The currency used in Gaia is known as "Gaia Platinum" (formerly, "Gaia Gold").
 Platinum is regularly distributed to users as they browse around the website, post in the forums, play games, and participate in other various events and contests; the site also rewards users every day with random platinum or items from the Daily Chance.
 The former virtual currency was known as Gaia Gold, however, after a rapid increase in inflation after gold generating items were released, Gaia created Gaia Platinum and gave users the chance to switch to that currency.

 In July 2007, Gaia released another virtual currency called "Gaia Cash", which can be purchased with real money.
 Gaia Cash can be bought through cell phone payments, or directly from Gaia itself.

 AutoCash

 On September 13, 2010, Gaia announced the introduction of AutoCash.
 AutoCash is an optional feature where GaiaOnline members can sign up to buy Gaia Cash on a reoccurring monthly schedule.
 The current cost per month for the feature is $10; users are given extra content for the monthly fee.
-AutoCash can be charged to a credit card or debit card and members may also pay for the feature using a PayPal account.
-The service can be canceled at any time; staying past three months offers users the bonus of receiving items specifically designed and made for those that continue to use the AutoCash feature.
-The benefits of using AutoCash include:
+Staying past three months offers users the bonus of receiving special items.